dooco/rock-paper-scissors-lizard-spock/README.md

 ## Strategy Plane

-Website was created to showcase knowledge of HTML, CSS & JavaScript and to provide users with some fun in the form of an online Rock, Paper, Scissors, Lizard, Spock game created with JavaScript.
+Website was created to showcase knowledge of HTML, CSS and JavaScript and to provide users with some fun in the form of an online Rock, Paper, Scissors, Lizard, Spock game created with JavaScript.

 ## User stories